mighty-gerbils/gerbil-poo/doc/poo.md

      ```

   2. When the computation always invokes the inherited computation and passes it
-     to a function `function-form`, to be optionally followed
+     to a combining function `function-form`, to be optionally followed
      by extra arguments `extra-function-args` in the function call,
      the entry is:
      ```
      (slot-name => function-form extra-function-args ...)
      ```

-  3. As a special case of the above, when the function form is `.+` which mixes
+  3. As a special case of the above, when the function is `.+` which
-     *before* the first prototype argument the rest of the prototype arguments,
+     overrides the first prototype argument with the second one
-     the entry is:
+     (by appending the first to the supers of the second).
+The entry is:
      ```
-     (slot-name =>.+ overriding-prototypes ...)
+     (slot-name =>.+ overriding-prototype)
      ```

   4. In the more general case that the computation may or may not invoke the inherited computation,